JWhear93/Rock-paper-scissors/README.md

-Play a game of "Rock, paper, scissors"! :)
+Play a game of "Rock, paper, scissors, lizard, spock"!  :)